-Tabuada et al. to some extent [82, 83]) did develop a categorical theory of hybrid systems [5], which could be used to relate or otherwise use results from the well-established formalism of hybrid systems in our proposed framework as future work, but also the opposite; potentially strengthening notions of composition [3, 20] in hybrid systems from category theory.
+Hybrid systems is a well-established version of computational dynamical systems theory [4] (another being timed process algebras [21] or more recently model interfaces [70]).
+Ames (as well as Tabuada et al. to some extent [82, 83]) did develop a categorical theory of hybrid systems [5], which could be used to relate or otherwise use results from the well-established formalism of hybrid systems in our proposed framework as future work, but also the opposite; potentially strengthening notions of composition [3, 20] in hybrid systems from category theory.
 These problems have been so far mostly tackled from a theoretical sense categorically without yet directly relating to systems science [26].
-If we desired the behavior to be modeled within the hybrid system paradigm, then we are able to directly import those results within our framework.
+If we desired the behavior to be modeled within the hybrid system paradigm we are able to directly import those results within our framework.
 In the future, by incorporating this hybrid systems formalism it is possible for the categorical framework to use compositional structures into standard analysis methods, such as reachability analysis [16], modular SMT-based hybrid systems analysis [8], and passivity/stability analysis [44].

 The congruence between logic and category theory also means this framework could potentially be used to augment logic-based approaches to CPS design, such as contract composition in the KeYmaera X tool [59] or hybrid Event-B [11].
 The inverse also holds true.
-Our framework could become richer or manage richer semantics by incorporating a logical framework in addition to the behavioral and requirements semantics presented in this article while keeping composition explicit within the design problem or further assist with the separation of computation and physics present in CPS [53].
+Our framework could become richer or manage richer semantics by incorporating a logical framework in addition to the behavioral and requirements semantics presented in this paper while keeping composition explicit within the design problem or further assist with the separation of computation and physics present in CPS [53].
 The augmentation of compositional CPS theory with logic can also combat the problem of specification mismatching throughout the lifecycle of the system and its associated models [61].